japan-biographical-db/jbdb.github.io/vissettings.md

 ![Vissettings 10](../img/vissettings-10.png)

 Enabling this will discard persons not in the _seed persons_ list.
-This is useful if you are only interested in the interactional network of just the persons you select.
+This is useful if you are only interested in the intra-network of the persons you selected.

 ---